basarat/demo-typestyle/04-state/script.md

 ```
 * You can see that if I tab into the button to give it focus the font size bumps up.
 * If I tab away it goes down.
-* If I hover over the button it gets a nice big font size of 50px.
+* If I hover over the button it gets a nice big font size of 50px which goes back if I hover away.

+One interesting thing to note is that both hover and focus are changing the fontSize so there are bound to be conflicts.

-* And if I click the button to `focus` it the focus style works fine too.
+* If I click the button to `focus` it, the focus style works fine.
-* But once its focused, hover no longer works.
+* But while it is focused, hover styles do not work.
-* This is because the focus style is winning over the hover styles.
+* This is because the focus style is winning over the hover style.

 If you want to ensure that the `&:hover` always takes precedence over `&:focus` you can do that by simply adding another `&` in your nested selector.